clebert/aws-simple/README.md

 provision a BFF (Backend for Frontend) via Lambda.
 In addition, a local DEV server can be started to emulate the resulting AWS infrastructure.

+### aws-simple-example

+For a quick impression, an [example project][aws-simple-example] is available that consists essentially of a React component that retrieves text from a Lambda BFF (Backend for Frontend) using a `React.useEffect` hook and displays it.
+Parcel is used for bundling and TypeScript as language.

 ## Motivation

 In my job I mainly build frontend web applications for existing backend/CMS